 A local Community Advisory Board of respected and dedicated volunteers became responsible for determining policy and direction, educating the community about the fund, soliciting donations, and developing and maintaining criteria for disbursement of the grants.
 These advisors additionally charged with providing information on funding sources and fundraising techniques to support the fundraising efforts of community groups.
 In 2019, the Advisory Board elected to form a non-profit society.

 A brief introduction to the current members of the Community Fund Board

 Angie Read is a retired teacher, who has owned property on Hornby for many years.
 A well-loved Galleon resident, Angie takes on the huge job of Coordinator of the Party Rental business.
 This social enterprise was set up in response to the many local fund-raisers that needed tables and chairs and were having to rent them from Courtenay.
 The line expanded and now includes everything needed to put on a wedding.
-Fortunately, Angie’s husband, Cal, and Eva lend a hand when the going gets brisk.
+Fortunately, Angie’s husband, Cal, and willing friends, lend a hand when the going gets brisk.